 A popular collaborator, amongst his numerous guest appearances with distinguished ensembles are performances with the American Ballet Theater, Orpheus Chamber Orchestra, Jacksonville Symphony Orchestra, the Jupiter Symphony Chamber Players, East Coast Contemporary Ensemble (ECCE), Harlem Chamber Players and the Juilliard Orchestra.

 Equally adept in the classical and jazz genres, and dedicated to the next generation of musicians, Mr. Anderson regularly schedules teaching opportunities around his performances.
 He has served as a teaching artist for Carnegie Hall and The Little Orchestra Society in New York City, and Jazz House Kids, the only community arts organization in New Jersey exclusively dedicated to educating children through jazz.
-Currently, Mr. Anderson serves on the faculty of the renowned Juilliard School Music Advancement Program, and as Assistant conductor New Jersey City University Orchestra, a post he has held since 2014.
+Currently, Mr. Anderson serves on the faculty of the renowned Juilliard School Music Advancement Program, Harlem School of the Arts, and The Wetherby-Pembridge School.

 Alba was born in Spain.
 She is a Spanish, music and art teacher with a special interest in innovative didactic techniques.
 She is in constant search of new pedagogies with arts to guide her students in improving their Spanish language in active and creative ways.